sickozell/SickoCV/README.md

 If Release is set to 0 (and attack is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.

-These behaviors are more understandable connecting a scope on the out.
+These behaviors are more understandable connecting a scope on the output.

 ## bTogglerSt / bTogglerSt Compact
 ### Buffered stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor